Not Chaos, but Organized Disorder: HSE University Scientists Discover How to Achieve Superconductivity at Elevated Temperatures

 Hundreds of times faster: an algorithm accelerating the design of patch antennas has been developed by MIPT scientists

-Neutrinos and their mysteries: a method for searching for "new physics" in cosmic glow has been discovered for scientists from MIPT
+Neutrinos and their mysteries: a method for finding "new physics" in cosmic glow has been discovered for scientists from MIPT

 Now on home